system76/docs/_articles/upgrade-pop.md

 section: articles

 ---
-To install Pop!_OS for the first time or get the new recovery system (recommended), download and install from https://system76.com/pop.
-Though not necessary, we recommend a fresh install with this release for the recovery system.
-In future releases the recovery partition will download the next version enabling more reliable on-disk release upgrades.
-The recovery partition also provides an always-stable live environment that helps speed up diagnosing and fixing support issues.
+Pop 18.04 includes a new recovery system feature.
+If you would like this new feature, please reinstall the operating system as described here: http://support.system76.com/articles/install-pop/.
+Future upgrades will update the recovery partition enabling more reliable upgrades.
+The recovery partition also provides a live environment that helps speed up diagnosing and fixing support issues.
+Upgrading in place will not create a recovery partition.

 ### Create Installation USB